makevoid/k3s_deploy/Readme.md

 Use dockerhub (using a private docker registry needs extra setup infos)

 ### Firewall Ports

 [provisioner/infra](https://github.com/appliedblockchain/provisioner/infra) will set up those for you, but if you're configuring it from scratch, you can open the following ports:

 - Master: 6443 TCP
 - Workers: 8472 UDP

 ### TODO

+- implement dnsimple auto-domain regisering
 - implement close port
 - close port 80
 - write troubleshooting guide